Updated on September 28, 2023 | 6 minute read

 Finally, read through the review summary and select publish campaign when you’re happy.

 You can select your budget, which will be the amount of money you spend on bids per day - you have total control over this figure.

-In terms of bidding strategy, you can maximise for conversions, for value, and also set a maximum CPA.
-This will allow you to utilise target CPA and ROAS strategies.
+In terms of bidding strategy, you can maximize for conversions, for value, and also set a maximum CPA.
+This will allow you to utilize target CPA and ROAS strategies.

 You have the ability to select several locations for your campaigns to serve.
 However, you can only pick countries, not specific cities.
 Alongside this, you can exclude locations, too.

 As with locations, you can select multiple languages for your ads to be displayed.

 In your campaign settings, you can define your ad schedule, allowing you to select your most profitable times and avoid serving ads at inopportune times.